 But why would someone be nonplussed by a gift?
 Because books are personal.
 Your choice in a gifted book reflects what you see in somebody.
 Or so they often think.
 This is particularly true when you’re buying for the occasional or non-reader.

 But wow…when you find the perfect book for someone and that someone LOVES it, there is no GREATER feeling of satisfaction.
-It’s an instantaneous bonding moment.
+It’s an instant bonding moment.
 That person will think “You get me” and reward you with praise and hugs.

 I’m not making a claim that I’m an expert at book gifting.
-Like I mentioned before, I’ve made some unfortunate choices.
+As I mentioned before, I’ve made some unfortunate choices.
 But here are some book suggestions for the coming Christmas holiday along with the type of readers who might enjoy them.

 The Ten Thousand Doors of January (Alix E. Harrow)